-Because the resulting statistical model includes many nonlinear constraints on model parameters (the comparison of indirect utilities and the separability condition, which will be explained in the next paragraph), the support of the full conditional distribution for elasticity parameters becomes analytically intractable.
+be explained in the next paragraph), the support of the full conditional distribution for some model parameters becomes analytically intractable.
 One possible solution to this problem is rejection sampling.
-However, using a simple envelope function (or a simple blanket) for the support is extremely inefficient because the acceptance rate of the proposed samples is extremely low (see Section 3.3).
-Thus, this article develops an efficient blanket using two properties of convex functions: the Hermite-Hadamard integral inequality and the powermean inequality.
+However, using a simple envelope function (or a simple blanket) for the support is extremely inefficient because the acceptance rate of the proposed samples is extremely low (see Section 4.3).
+Thus, this article develops an efficient blanket using two properties of convex functions: the Hermite-Hadamard integral inequality and the power-mean inequality.

 Our approach also has another particular advantage.
-The previous studies employing maximum likelihood estimation do not to explicitly consider the separability condition, though this condition is necessary for the demand model under block rate pricing with more than two blocks.3 In contrast, under multiple-block decreasing block rate pricing, our statistical model includes the separability condition, which is highly nonlinear, to properly estimate the model parameters.
+The previous studies employing maximum likelihood estimation do not explicitly consider the separability condition, though this condition is necessary for the demand model under decreasing block rate pricing with more than two blocks.4 In contrast, under multiple-block decreasing block rate pricing, our statistical model includes the separability condition, which is highly nonlinear, to properly estimate the model parameters.
 Because of this condition, it is often difficult to numerically maximize the likelihood, and we need to pursue the Bayesian approach, using the MCMC simulator to estimate the model parameters.

 Finally, we would like to note that our proposed method has an advantage over the other type of discrete/continuous choice analysis used in the context of the multinomial choice model, as in Dubin and McFadden (1984).
-The resulting statistical model is the same as that for demand on the nonconvex budget set.
+The resulting statistical model is the same as that for demand under decreasing block rate pricing.
 Dubin and McFadden (1984) analyzed the joint choice of electric appliances and electricity demand using this approach and estimated the model parameters based on a combination of the maximum likelihood and the conditional expectation correction method.
 Their statistical model is simplified by introducing the logit error into the choice of electric appliance portfolios.
 However, such a specification implies the independence of irrelevant alternatives.
 The subsequent literature addresses this problem in two ways: by using the nested logit model (e.g., Goldberg (1998)) or by linearizing the nonlinear indirect utilities (e.g., Bernard, Bolduc, and Bélanger (1996)).
-Carpio, Wohlgenant, and Safley (2008) used a different method and applied it to the estimation of the demand for pick-your-own versus preharvested strawberries with normal error.
-However, their statistical model is a binary choice model: thus, they do not consider the separability condition.
-Thus, this article is the first study to propose a multinomial choice model based on the discrete/continuous choice approach with normal disturbance.
+Carpio,

-3Miyawaki, Omori, and Hibiki (2010) dealt with this issue in the context of increasing block rate pricing.
-Under increasing block rate pricing, this condition is a set of linear constraints on elasticity parameters.
+4Miyawaki et al. (2013) dealt with this issue in the context of increasing block rate pricing.
+Under increasing block rate pricing, this condition is a set of linear constraints on model parameters.